Drakelow Power Station: Construction

-The third, final and largest stage of the build was then underway with the construction of Drakelow C Power Station.
-Work began in 1960, and the station beginning generating in 1964.
+Drakelow C Power Station was the largest stage of the build, Construction started in 1960 and generation began in 1964.
 The architect was Frankland Dark of Farmer & Dark.
 With six larger, 360 ft cooling towers, two 168 m chimneys and two 350MW and two 375MW generators (the CEGB Statistical Yearbook 1980-81 says there were two 326 MW and one 325 MW generators), it dwarfed both the A and B stations put together, having a total generating capacity of 1450 MW.
+The two 375MW sets were unusually provided by different supplies.
+Turbo alternators were from AEI and English Electric, and boilers Babcock & Wilcox and International combustion.
+The latter both delivered 2,500,000 lbs/hr of steam at 3,650 Ib/sq in at 1,110°F with reheating to 1,055°F these being the first of this supercritical steam conditions.
 The cooling towers were arranged in two groups of three, and one tower in each group was coloured a warm red to bring them visually forward, as had been done at West Burton power station.

 The total generation capacity was 2170 MW over the three stations, making it the largest electricity generation site in Europe for a time.

 The cooling towers of Drakelow power station were 360 ft high.